Chie Satonaka: Character creation

+Her two Personae, Tomoe and Suzuka Gogoen were based on Japanese mythology.
+Although these two are major figures in myths, they were chosen for Chie as they are one of the strongest women.
+Chie's personal tastes were incorporated into the two Persoane, resulting in a "macho" feeling whereas Tomoe is based on Bruce Lee's design from a movie Chie favorites.
+They also wear helmets due to the rule that every Personae should wear protective items.
+This was inspired also by Soejima's fascination with motorcycles helmets.
+Once Tomoe evolves into Gogoen, her helmet changes from a standard street bike helmet to an off-road bike helmet in order to emphasize thoroughness.
+Gogoen's weaponry was designed with the idea it can be separated into two different weapons that the Persona could wield at the same time.
+Meanwhile, Shadow Chie was designed to represent her dark side when it came to her relationship with Yukiko as it emphasizes her jealousy of her popularity leading to the Shadow having two beings, with one being Chie's superiority stepping over Yukiko's body.

-She is voiced by Yui Horie in Japanese.
+Chie is voiced by Yui Horie in Japanese.
 In English, she is voiced by Tracey Rooney for Persona 4, and Erin Fitzgerald provides her English voice for all other appearances.
 Minami Tsukui portrays her in the stage play adaptation of Persona 4.
 Mariya Ise was originally cast as Chie in the stage play adaptation of Persona 4 Arena, but she was replaced by Makoto Koichi following health problems and her pregnancy.
 A limited edition of Persona 4 Arena featured the buttons Chie wore in Persona 4 as a bonus.